+Source code querying is the action of searching source code to extract some information or find specific sections of code.
 Source code querying comes in many forms, the simplest of which is text search.
-Since source code is primarily text, one can apply text search techniques to perform a query, this can be regular string search like with CTRL+F in the browser, or a more complex approach using regular expressions with tools like grep.
-Both these methods cannot allow for queries based on the structure of the code, and rely solely on its syntax.
-AST based queries allow queries to be written based on both syntax and structure, and are generally more powerful than regular text based queries.
-Another technique for code querying is creating queries based on semantics of code.
-Recently, querying based on the semantics of code is more feasible by using large language models to perform the queries.
+Since source code is primarily text, one can apply text search techniques to perform a query, or a more complex approach using regular expressions (eq tools like grep).
+Both these methods do not allow for queries based on the structure of the code, and rely solely on its syntax.
+AST-based queries allow queries to be written based on both syntax and structure, and are generally more powerful than regular text based queries.
+Another technique for code querying is based on semantics of code.

-Source code querying is used in many areas of software development.
-Some of the more prevalent areas is in Integrated Development Environments (IDEs), as these tools are created to write source code, and therefore rely on querying of the source code written for many of their features.
-Some of these features include code navigation, static code analysis, or complex code searching.
-One such example of code querying being used in an IDE is Jetbrains structural search and replace [23], where we define queries based on code structure to find and replace sections of our program.
+The primary use cases for source code querying is code understanding, analysis, code navigation, enforcement of styles, along with others.
+All these are important tools developers use when writing programs, and they all rely on some form of source code queries.
+One such tool is Integrated Development Environments (IDEs), as these tools are created to write source code, and therefore rely on querying the source code for many of their features.
+One such example of code querying being used in an IDE is JetBrains structural search and replace [26], where queries are defined based on code structure to find and replace sections of our program.

-2.4 Domain Specific languages
+2.4 Domain-Specific languages